 Mayor Kathy Taylor founded the Tulsa Entrepreneurial Spirit Award in 2007 as a way to spur innovation, growth and creativity.
 Since that time, this business plan competition pivoted into Tulsa Startup Series, a bi-monthly pitch competition culminating in a demo day during Global Entrepreneurship Week.
 Since inception, the competition has generated more than 2,300 full time, part-time and contract jobs.
 A 2014 study reported an economic impact for Tulsa of more than $57.7 million.

 Have an idea?

 Have the recipe for success?

 In July 2017, in celebration of LTFF’s 20th Anniversary, the Foundation announced an upcoming innovative development, Mother Road Market.
-The Mother Road Market will be Tulsa’s foodie destination.
-Housed on 11th Street & South Lewis Avenue in the historic 1939 Scrivner-Stevens Co.
-Grocery building, Mother Road Market promises a vibrant community space, allowing Tulsans and tourists alike to eat, sip, shop and enjoy Tulsa’s favorite neighborhood restaurants, as well as brand new food concepts – all under one roof.
+Mother Road Market is Tulsa’s first food hall, housed on 11th Street & South Lewis Avenue in the historic 1939 Scrivner-Stevens Co.
+Grocery building, Mother Road Market, open since November 2018, is a vibrant community space, allowing Tulsans and tourists alike to eat, sip, shop and enjoy Tulsa’s favorite neighborhood restaurants, as well as brand new food concepts – all under one roof.

 To learn more about Mother Road Market, visit www.motherroadmarket.com, and don’t forget to sign up for the newsletter for the latest updates!